 Social Media Consultant

-Tommy Karandjeff is a senior at Clayton High School and joined The Carson Law Firm in early 2020.
+Tommy Karandjeff is a senior at Clayton High School and joined The Carson Law Firm in late 2019.
 Prior to his involvement with the Firm, Tommy managed Paws Up Clayton, a pet-sitting and dog walking business that served the residents of Clayton and is now well known by business professionals for his community outreach.
 Tommy is a fan of great books and quality espresso with equal passion, and when he isn’t developing an ad campaign you can find him at the nearest park, with his dog Roscoe, of course.

 From Our Clients